AlejandroCar0/llm-eval-TFG/README.md

 tar -xvf prometheus-*.tar.gz

-## Move the binaries "prometheus" and "promtool" to the /usr/local/bin
+## Move the binaries "prometheus" and "promtool" to the /usr/local/bin or any place in the path

 sudo mv ./prometheus-3.3.1.darwin-arm64/prometheus /usr/local/bin/
 sudo mv ./prometheus-3.3.1.darwin-arm64/promtool /usr/local/bin/

 if prometheus is now on your /usr/local/bin you can do any comand, for example: prometheus --version will work

+##### Alternative moving prometheus to the path
+Take the path where prometheus has been installed, example : /home/pepe/prometheus/

+export PATH=$HOME/prometheus/:$PATH